 Evidence-Based Decision Making

-As we consider EBP we should point out the obvious fact that up-to-date, current research is desired over older information.
-This is simply due to the fact that medicine evolves very quickly and practices change too frequently to make old information reliable.
-Modern evidence-based decision making emphasizes "current" and "best" clinical and research-based evidence and relates this information directly to patient care.
+As we consider EBP, we should emphasize that up-to-date, current research is preferred over older information.
+Medicine evolves quickly, and practices change too frequently to make old details reliable.
+Modern evidence-based decision-making emphasizes "current" and "best" clinical and research-based evidence and relates this information directly to patient care.

-Up-to-date information can usually be found that describes evidence from research studies as well as current best clinical practices (also known as Standard of Care).
+Up-to-date information usually describes evidence from research studies and current best clinical practices, known as the Standard of Care.

 • ASK: Formulate a question.